mexo-tech/Mexo-OpenApi/doc/contract-api.md

 ## `cancel`

-Cancels an order, specified by `orderId` or `clientOrderId`.
-This API endpoint requires your request to be signed.
+Cancels an order, `orderId` or `clientOrderId` is required.
+This API endpoint requires your request signed.

 ### **Request Weight:**